LunaSare/spring2023-data-science/readings/week4_homework.md

 Set up your computer

 * If you have a MacOS: Make sure you have [xcode command line tools installed](https://www.freecodecamp.org/news/install-xcode-command-line-tools/)
-* Make sure you have [git installed](https://carpentries.github.io/workshop-template/#git) by opening the terminal and running the following line of code:
+* For all OS: Make sure you have [git installed](https://carpentries.github.io/workshop-template/#git) by opening the terminal and running the following line of code:

 ```
 git --version